ldv-klever/klever/docs/deploy.rst

 These tools are referred to as :ref:`verification_backends`.
 As verification backends Klever supports `CPAchecker <https://cpachecker.sosy-lab.org/>`__ well.
 Some other verification backends are supported experimentally and currently we do not recommend to use them.
-You can download binaries of CPAchecker suitable for checking most of requirements from `here <https://forge.ispras.ru/attachments/download/6427/CPAchecker-1.8-svn 31140-unix.tar.xz>`__.
+You can download binaries of CPAchecker from `here <https://forge.ispras.ru/projects/klever/files>`__.
-For finding data races additionally download binaries of another custom version of CPAchecker from `here <https://forge.ispras.ru/attachments/download/7146/CPAchecker-1.8-svn 32435-unix.tar.xz>`__.
 In addition, you can clone `CPAchecker Git or Subversion repository <https://cpachecker.sosy-lab.org/download.php>`__ and build other versions of CPAchecker from source referring corresponding instructions.